 Founded during a conference held at the School of Oriental and African Studies (SOAS) in London in 1976, BACS has been at the forefront of developments that have seen Chinese Studies change from a small, esoteric subject to a mainstream trend at all levels education and a main source of media, business, and government interest.
-The Association is administered by an elected Council.
-Please follow this link for a list of current Council members.
-A list of past presidents is also available.
+The Association is administered by an elected Council, and is bound by the BACS Constitution.

 The Journal of the British Association for Chinese Studies is a refereed, open-access journal publishing high-quality academic work in all disciplines related to China.